brimdata/brimcap/docs/Custom-Brimcap-Config.md

 [Brimcap YAML configuration](https://github.com/brimdata/brimcap/blob/main/examples/zeek-suricata.yml)
 and accompanying wrapper scripts for [Zeek](https://github.com/brimdata/brimcap/blob/main/examples/zeek-wrapper.sh) and [Suricata](https://github.com/brimdata/brimcap/blob/main/examples/suricata-wrapper.sh) are available in the Brimcap repo.
-If Brim is currently running, the configuration can be tested outside the app to import a `sample.pcap` like so:
+If Brim is currently running and the wrapper scripts are copied to `/usr/local/bin`, the configuration can be tested outside the app to import a `sample.pcap` like so:

 ```
 $ /opt/Brim/resources/app.asar.unpacked/zdeps/zed api new testpool